-Courses like this are only one of the many reasons why, in Albuquerque, New Mexico, activists and family members of police shootings victims call the annual NPSC the “killer cop contest.”
+Courses like this are only one of the many reasons why, in Albuquerque, New Mexico, activists and family members of police-perpetrated shootings victims call the annual Shooting Competition the “killer cop contest.”

-The competition is set to begin September 15 at Shooting Range Park in Albuquerque, New Mexico.
+The competition is set to begin September 15 at Shooting Range Park in Albuquerque.
 The contest brings together more than 500 officers from various law enforcement agencies across the country to judge who’s best at using lethal weapons.
 A similar regional shooting competition has already begun.

-The NRA’s law enforcement division has organized the NPSC annually since its first competition in Iowa in 1962, actively reaching out to officers and inviting them to the contest.
-Law enforcement officers from as far away as Germany and Venezuela have previosuly attended, according to NRA spokesman Lars Dalseide.
+The NRA’s law enforcement division has organized the Shooting Competition annually since its first in Iowa in 1962, actively reaching out to officers and inviting them to the contest.
+Law enforcement officers from as far away as Germany and Venezuela have previously attended, according to NRA spokesman Lars Dalseide.

 Dalseide said he was not authorized to answer Truthout’s inquiries about the NRA’s decision to continue to host the conference in spite of a national outcry over police violence, deferring to the NRA’s policy and legislative public relations staffers, who have not responded to Truthout’s request for comment.

-The “Tactical Police Competition” begins this weekend, September 13 and 14, and includes events designed for both individuals and teams, in which officers compete on obstacle courses modeled after “a hypothetical law enforcement encounter,” according to the NRA’s description of the competition.
+The Shooting Competition begins this weekend, September 13 and 14, and includes events designed for both individuals and teams, in which officers compete on obstacle courses modeled after “a hypothetical law enforcement encounter,” according to the NRA’s description of the competition.

-One shooting game called “Drunk Buddies” runs officers through a scenario where they attempt to arrest a drunken man for public intoxication when the man’s friends approach yelling “police brutality.”
-The officer just decides he will use pepper spray on the group when the drunken men charge while waiving knives and yelling, “kill the cops.”
+One shooting game called “Drunk Buddies” runs officers through a scenario where they attempt to arrest a drunken man for public intoxication when the man’s friends approaches, yelling “police brutality!”
+The officer just decides he will use pepper spray on the group when the drunken men charge while waiving knives and yelling, “kill the cops!”
 Another course, “Accurate, Fast & Fun” challenges officers to kill as many “targets” as possible while firing from unusual positions in the shortest amount of time.

 In another imaginary scenario, officers are at home when intruders suddenly break in.
 When a “start signal” is given, the officers retrieve their handguns, load them and “engage Threat Targets.”
-This scenario is not unlike what many civilians undergo after local police department execute routine “no knock raids,” many of which have resulted in police shooting civilians who believed they were being robbed.
+This scenario is not unlike what many civilians undergo after local police departments execute routine no-knock raids, many of which have resulted in police shooting civilians who believed they were being robbed.

-Anti-police-violence activists and family members of police shootings victims in Albuquerque plan to protest the weekend’s events by holding a rally in the parking lot of Shooting Range Park and dropping banners inside the upscale hotels where the officers attending the games will be staying.
+Police accountability activists and family members of police-perpetrated shooting victims in Albuquerque plan to protest the weekend’s events by holding a rally in the parking lot of Shooting Range Park and dropping banners inside the upscale hotels where the officers attending the games will be staying.

 The activists have created a banner depicting the mock image of the typical silhouetted target that officers shoot at during the contest — only the target is James Boyd, who was brutally shot by Albuquerque officers in the Sandia foothills, sparking a series of protests.

-The NRA lists the New Mexico Police Pistol Combat Association and Albuquerque Police Department (APD) as hosts of the NPSC.
+The NRA lists the New Mexico Police Pistol Combat Association and Albuquerque Police Department (APD) as hosts of the Shooting Competition.
 Current and former Albuquerque officers and commanders will compete in this year’s shooting games along with officers from around the country, according to a roster of registered entrants.

 Albuquerque officers have shot 37 people since 2010, more people per capita than the New York Police Department.
-They will be joined by representatives from various law enforcement agencies across the United States, including from the FBI from US Customs and Border Patrol.
+They will be joined by representatives from various law enforcement agencies across the United States, including from the FBI and from U.S. Customs and Border Protection.

 Gomez’s father, Michael Gomez, plans to be at this weekend’s protests at Shooting Range Park and has delivered a letter to Mayor Richard Berry demanding cancellation of the shooting games.

-Family members of police shootings victims like Gomez are outraged that Albuquerque city leaders continue to embrace the annual competition even after the US Department of Justice (DOJ) released a scathing report earlier this year which found the APD engages in a systematic pattern or practice of excessive use of force.
+Family members of police shootings victims like Gomez are outraged that Albuquerque city leaders continue to embrace the annual competition even after the Justice Department released a scathing report earlier this year which found the APD engages in a systematic pattern or practice of excessive use of force.

-According to Correia, out of the 76 contenders who competed in the NPSC last year, more than a third represented law enforcement agencies under investigation by the DOJ’s Civil Rights Division for systematic violations of citizen’s civil and constitutional rights, often through institutionalized excessive use of force.
+According to Correia, out of the 76 contenders who competed in the Shooting Competition last year, more than a third represented law enforcement agencies under investigation by the Justice Department’s Civil Rights Division for systematic violations of citizen’s civil and constitutional rights, often through institutionalized excessive use of force.

 Janet Blair, a spokeswoman for the APD released the following statement from Mayor Berry to Truthout:

-According to Blair, the APD hosts regional shootings games as part of a contract with the NRA.
+According to APD Spokeswoman Blair, the APD hosts regional shootings games as part of a contract with the NRA.